Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 This post will explain the process I followed to achieve an automated deployment of a Docker Hub image with version numbers.

-You will need a few things in order before we can get started
+You will need to have a few things in order before we can get started

 - GitHub Account
 - [Docker Hub Account](https://hub.docker.com/)